singularity-code/scim-endpoint/README.md

 * memory storage implementation : basic fast access with flushing to a file, choose this for development or show case, demo testing, trial.
 * mongo storage implementation : should be fine and scalable for development and production.
+* ldap storage implementation : tested with ForgedRock Directory Server 6.5, consider it as a easy **scim to ldap**.

 For using a OAUTH bearer token on forgerock openidm and other products, just point the endpoint to http://localhost:{8090}/scim/v2/token and use the credentials from the application.properties.